Jeremiah Hacker: Career

 In Portland, he worked as a penmanship instructor, a teacher, and a shopkeeper.
 Eventually he sold his shop in 1841 and took to the road as an itinerant preacher during the Second Great Awakening.
 He traveled through Maine, telling people to leave their churches and seek their inner light or "that of God within."

 Returning to Portland in 1845, Hacker began writing and printing a reform journal called The Pleasure Boat.
 According to Hacker himself, he sold his one good coat to pay for the newspaper's first edition.
 He wore a borrowed coat after that, which he referred to for years as "the old drab coat."
 He wrote his newspaper on his knee and lived in a boarding house in near-poverty, while he spent all his time getting his message out.

 He became known as an outspoken journalist who railed against organized religion, government, prisons, slavery, land monopoly, and warfare.
 He was a proponent of abolition, women's rights, temperance, and vegetarianism.
 He was an early proponent of anarchism, and free thought, he was also a prison reformer.
 Unhappy with how juvenile offenders were treated in the adult prisons, Hacker was influential in building public support for a Maine reform school which became the third in the country, after Philadelphia and Boston.
 Because of the culture of reform that existed in 19th-century New England, The Pleasure Boat enjoyed wide circulation until the approach of the American Civil War.
 On the brink of a war that many fellow reformers thought was unavoidable and morally justifiable, Hacker advocated pacifism, and lost so many readers his newspaper foundered.
 By 1864, he started another newspaper entitled The Chariot of Wisdom and Love.
+The paper came to an end after the Great Fire destroyed much of Portland on July 4, 1866.
+Soon after this event Hacker left the city to retire in Vineland, New Jersey.

 Hacker has been described as "Maine’s original alt-journalist".
 He was known for criticizing quack doctors selling fake miracle cures.